-Dog bites accounted for more than one-third of all home insurance liability claims paid in 2010.
-However, most dog-bite victims don’t even report being attacked.
+In 2012, there were almost 16,500 dog bite insurance claims in the United States.
+However, this number doesn't reflect the fact that most dog-bite victims don’t even report being attacked.
 When dog bites aren't reported, insurance claims are not filed and victims don't receive insurance payments.
 This is despite the fact that dog-bite injuries usually are covered by home and renter's insurance policies.

 “That is because the bites aren’t serious enough to warrant medical attention," says Phillips, whose law practice is Dog Bite Law.
 "If the bite comes from a small dog, the damage may be insignificant."

 Other reasons that victims don't pursue dog-bite claims:

 • About three-fourths of the victims are relatives, friends or neighbors of the dog owners.

 • Some victims aren't aware that the dog owner's home or renter's insurance will cover a dog bite.

 • Some victims fear that a dog that has bitten someone may be taken away from its owner, which Phillips says is rare.